-Those of us in the Midwest face many types of driving conditions during the winter months ... rain, sleet, ice, hail, and snow, sometimes all in the same day!
-It can be stressful for experienced adults to navigate in these weather conditions, so imagine (or remember) how tough it can be for inexperienced teen drivers.
+Those of us in the Midwest face many types of driving conditions during the winter months ... rain, sleet, ice, hail, and snow, sometimes all on the same day!
+It can be stressful for experienced adults to navigate these weather conditions, so imagine (or remember) how tough it can be for inexperienced teen drivers.

 The instructors at Road America teach techniques for handling different winter driving conditions.
 Those techniques include:

-- Skid control and prevention;
+- Skid control and recovery;

-- proper vision skills.
+- Proper vision skills.

 2. Keep a safe following distance.
 Experts recommend keeping a safe following distance of 8 to 10 seconds.
-A car traveling at 60 mph covers 88 feet per second, so it can take a car traveling on wet or snow-covered roads 6 to 10 seconds and more than 500 feet to stop.
+A car traveling at 60 mph covers 88 feet per second, so it can take a vehicle traveling on wet or snow-covered roads 6 to 10 seconds and more than 500 feet to stop.

 3. Avoid using cruise control on snow, ice, or water.
 While cruise control improves gas mileage and prevents leg fatigue, it’s dangerous to use in slippery conditions.
 The purpose of cruise control is to keep your tires moving at a consistent speed which you can’t do when driving in tricky conditions.
 It can cause you to lose control.

 4. Avoid sudden maneuvers and do one act at a time.
 When driving on snow and ice, “ask” your vehicle to do one thing at a time: brake in a straight line, turn with as little pedal input as possible, and accelerate in a straight line.
 Drive like you have a cup of water on the dashboard and are trying not to spill it.
 A sudden maneuver can throw you into an uncontrollable skid because your tires lose traction.